madcitymultimedia/wpseo-woocommerce/README.md

 #### Enhancements

-* Removes the Translation "nag" from the plugin.
+* Removes a notification that prompts users to help with translating the plugin in their site language.

 #### Other